 • Time commitment

-With starting a jewelry wholesale business, all responsibilities and duties will be in your hands.
-Although this is not necessarily a negative thing, it's important to understand that your work-life balance may be a bit unbalanced at times.
+With starting a jewelry wholesale business, all responsibilities and decisions are in your hands.
+Although this is not necessarily a negative thing, work life can take over at times.
 This can place a strain on friends and family and add to the pressure of launching a new business.

 • Difficult to build trust with your customer

-With a jewelry wholesale business and any online business, there is little physical interaction, which means it can be a lot more difficult to establish trust and clout with your customers.
-You'll need to go the extra mile with your customer to grab their attention as soon as they reach your site + assure them that your brand is legit and trustworthy.
+With starting a jewelry wholesale business, there can be minimal face-to-face interaction, which means it can be a lot more difficult to establish trust with your customers.
+You'll need to go the extra mile with your customer to grab their attention and business.

 • Impatient customers